hs-duesseldorf/se2rest/README.md

 ### 4.2.9.
 The controller class

 The controller class includes the FXML method `initialize()` which is called when the UI is created.
 Here we set the reference to a new `PersonRestService` instance.
 We check if the connection is working - if so we create `FxPerson` objects for each person in the database.

+Create `PersonController.java` inside the controller package of your client with the following content:

 ```java
 package org.hsd.inflab.se2fxclient.controller;